Is Coffee Bad For My Dog?

 - Abnormal heart rhythm

-While your dog’s body weight and the amount of caffeine ingested play a part in the severity of your dog's reaction, it’s always better to be safe and seek professional advice if your dog has eaten anything that may contain caffeine.
+And while your dog’s body weight and the amount of caffeine ingested play a part in the severity of her reaction, it’s always better to be safe and seek professional advice if your dog has eaten anything that may have contained caffeine.

-While there’s a good chance your pup will be perfectly fine after some mild symptoms, it’s best to double-check with a vet, as you can’t always tell how much your sneaky pup ate or how they’ll react.
+While there’s a good chance your pup will be perfectly fine after some mild symptoms, it’s best to double-check with a vet, as you can’t always tell how much your sneaky pup ate or how she’ll react — and always keep any caffeinated substances out of your dog's reach.